 In this post, we’ll talk about our latest initiative: Innovation Squads.

 We formed a squad team of 6 colleagues, drawn from different specialisms and divisions across the department who had never worked together before.
-The team was given 6 weeks to improve a process of their choice anywhere in DLUHC.
+The team was given 6 weeks to improve a process of their choice anywhere in the organisation.
 We asked them to be creative, think innovatively and be unafraid to disrupt.

 How it all started